 Up Next: 7 Home Remedies For Spider Bites

 Don't Panic – It's Just a Spider Bite

 If you can’t get to a doctor, rest to try to lower your blood pressure.
 If you have anti-venom, use it.

-For some nightmare fuel (and more reasons to take care of a spider bite straightaway), here is a video from They Will Kill You:
+For some nightmare fuel (and more reasons to take care of a spider bite right away), here is a video from They Will Kill You:

-How do YOU treat a spider bite?
-Tell us your home cures in the comments section below.
+How do you treat a spider bite?
+Tell us your home remedies in the comments section below.

 The contents of this article are for informational purposes only.
 Please read our full disclaimer.

-Editor’s Note – This post has been updated for quality and relevancy.
+Editor’s Note: This post was originally published on June 20, 2018, and has been updated for quality and relevancy.